Department of Physics

 Atmospheric Sciences (ATMS) is a research-based interdisciplinary graduate program leading to a master of science (M.S.) or doctor of philosophy (Ph.D.) degree.
 The program is offered through the UNR Department of Physics in partnership with the Desert Research Institute (DRI) Division of Atmospheric Sciences.
 Students pursue research in atmospheric chemistry, cloud and aerosol physics, instrument development, atmospheric optics and acoustics, mesoscale meteorology, numerical modeling, fire climatology and other topics.
 Admission requirements to the master’s program include a bachelor’s degree in an aspect of atmospheric sciences, physical sciences, chemistry, engineering, mathematics or a related field, and at least a 3.0 cumulative grade point average in prior academic coursework.
 Admission requirements to the doctoral program include those listed above as well as successful completion of a master’s degree in atmospheric sciences or a related field.
 Graduate assistantships are available on a competitive basis.

-The Ph.D. degree requires completion of 72 credits, including 24 credits of dissertation (ATMS 799 ), 2 credits of seminar (ATMS 790R or PHYS 790 ), 12 credits of courses in the ATMS Core curriculum, and 12 additional credits in ATMS 700-level courses (including ATMS 748 ).
+The Ph.D. degree requires completion of 72 credits, including 24 credits of dissertation (ATMS 799 ), 2 credits of seminar ( or ), 12 credits of courses in the ATMS Core curriculum, and 12 additional credits in ATMS 700-level courses (including ATMS 748 ).
 The completion of a dissertation and a final oral examination is required, and these are directed by the student’s graduate advisory committee.